Jemima Sumgong

-Jemima Jelagat Sumgong (born 21 December 1984) is a Kenyan long-distance runner who competes in marathon races.
+Jemima Jelagat Sumgong (born 21 December 1984) is a Kenyan long-distance runner specialising in marathon races.

 She has won the London, Rotterdam and Las Vegas Marathons, and has finished runner-up at the Boston, Chicago and New York City Marathons.
 She has a personal best of 2:20:48 for the distance.
 In the 2016 Olympic Games, at age 31, she won the marathon in warm conditions with a time of 2:24:04, becoming the first female winner from Kenya since women's marathon was introduced to the Olympics in 1984.

-Sumgong received an 8 year ban (until 2027), after she was tested positive for the banned substance EPO, fabricated her medical records and lied about her whereabouts after the positive test.
+Sumgong is currently serving a 8 year ban (until 2027) from athletic competitions after she was tested positive for the banned substance EPO, fabricated her medical records and lied about her whereabouts after the positive test.

 Career

 Early career

 Hailing from the Nandi District in Kenya, Sumgong began to compete abroad in 2004.
 In one of her first elite races, she came second at the Gothenburg Half Marathon.
 She started to establish herself as a runner on the American road circuit in 2005.
 She won the Ogden Newspapers Classic Half Marathon and Maggie Valley Moonlight Run that year.
 Further victories followed in 2006, as she won the Get In Gear 10K in Minneapolis, the Cleveland 10K and the Wharf to Wharf 6-Miler.
 She ran a 15K personal best of 49:39 at the Utica Boilermaker in July and, that November, she ran the fastest ever half marathon in Trinidad and Tobago, winning a race in Saint Augustine in 1:12:08.

 Sumgong's first marathon came at the Las Vegas Marathon in 2006 and she won on her first attempt, taking the women's title in a time of 2:35:22.
 She came third at the Azalea Trail Run the following year.
 She made her European debut at the 2007 Frankfurt Marathon and she came fourth in an improved time of 2:29:41.
 Her next outing over the distance came at the San Diego Marathon and she was runner-up in 2:30:18 behind Yulia Gromova, winner of the White Nights Marathon.
 She signed up to work for the Kenyan Armed Forces in 2009.
 Taking a break from running, she married Noah Talam (another Kenyan marathon runner) and the couple later had a daughter in 2011.
 Having missed the 2009 season, she returned in 2010 and was runner-up at the San Blas Half Marathon, fifth at the Berlin Half Marathon and fifth at the San Diego Marathon.

 After the birth of her daughter, Sumgong made a successful return in December 2011 at the Castellón Marathon, which she won in a personal best of 2:28:32.